The-OpenROAD-Project/OpenLane/docker/README.md

 You can build a tool runnable using the following command: `make build-<tool_name>`.

 When you are doing that, presumably you want to build a different version of the tool than is shipped by default with the OpenLane docker image.
 For example,  suppose we would like to include OpenRoad's version of Yosys rather than one from https://github.com/yosyshq/yosys.
 We need to modify the file `tool_metadata.yml` that is located in `OpenLane/dependencies`.
-Here is an example of that
+Here is an example of such a change:

 ```
 - name: yosys